Sheep’s Head Way – 8 Days

 Sheep’s Head Way – 8 Day – Self-Guided Walking Holiday

-The “Sheep’s Head Way” Peninsula or the ancient name of Muintir Bháire, the people of Bháire; is the middle of the three peninsulas in the south-west of county Cork, Ireland’s largest county, along part of the Wild Atlantic Way.
-It must be the least visited part of Cork and this contributes to the wonderful presence of such a unique place.
-The narrow finger of land is part of the Old Red Sandstone system, when the mountainous coastal region was split into several peninsulas as the sea level rose between 4000 – 7000 years ago.
+This narrow finger peninsula is part of the old red sandstone system when the mountainous coastal region was split into several peninsulas as the sea level rose between 4000 – 7000 years ago.
 The rounded hills (drumlins) are the evidence of glaciation, leaving fertile sheep pastures dominated by a spine of low hills.
 The highest point on the peninsula is Seefin Hill at 345 m.
-At its best in 1844 the peninsula had a population 8340, but now has just 1300 residents.
+At its busiest in 1844, the peninsula had a population 8,340 but now has just 1,300 residents.

-Bantry Harbour, sheltered by Whiddy Island, is one of west Cork’s oldest ports, and was the scene of an attempted French invasion in 1796.
-Bantry House, built in 1771 for the first Earl of Bantry, houses a fine art collection, and is open to the public.
-The town remains a bustling market town and the main shopping town of the south-west.
+Bantry Harbour, sheltered by Whiddy Island, is one of West Cork’s oldest ports and was the scene of an attempted French invasion in 1796.
+Bantry House, which was built in 1771 for the first Earl of Bantry, houses a fine art collection and is open to the public.
+Bantry town remains a bustling market town and the main shopping town of the south-west.
 A renowned Farmer’s Market takes place every Friday morning in the main square.
 Look out for the West Cork Fuchsia Brand, a marketing initiative to brand the huge variety of local produce that both locals and newcomers to the area manufacture, for the local and international markets.

 Tour Pricing & Dates